marsim00/IBM-Model-1/README.md

 |     Recall       |     0.701        |     0.639        |     0.459        |     0.772           |     0.935           |     0.251                        |
 |     AER          |     0.320        |     0.311        |     0.415        |     0.233           |     0.099           |     0.670                        |

-In brackets decoding thresholds are indicated: alignment was added if it's probability exceded the threshold (IBM model) or Dice coefficient (simple aligner).
+<sub>In brackets decoding thresholds are indicated: alignment was added if it's probability exceded the threshold (IBM model) or Dice coefficient (simple aligner).</sub>

 The best IBM model performance is achieved with the threshold 0.2 (although presicion is lower than for a model with a 0.4 threshold, AER is much lower).
 All models are outperformed by Berkeley HMM, having the highest precision and recall and the lowest AER.